Mark your calendars now! July 8-25, 2019

 But the greatest fruit from the program is the individual lives that were touched.
 There are countless stories of children whose lives have been impacted by God’s love conveyed through people, God’s grace expressed and modeled through learning experiences, God’s provision through opportunities they enjoyed.
 Like the little girl who came up to Licia with excitement and said, “God answered my prayer!”, and it was because of a very painful circumstance in her life… Or the children who have very hard lives, soaking up the love and attention they receive while doing simple crafts… Or the teens who are learning things they might never have had the chance to even experience… photography, woodworking, cooking, dance, music, drama…

 The mornings were packed full of activities!
-Upon arrival and signing in, the younger children have opportunity to read to or with a volunteer (using books we supply.)
+Upon arrival and signing in, the younger children have the opportunity to read to or with a volunteer (using books we supply.)
 This is an important part of the day, as many of them don’t have English speaking parents so they don’t have that chance at home.
-The program starts with a lot of energy in the air, as the kids sing fun, action packed songs.
+The program starts with a lot of energy in the air, as the kids sing fun, action-packed songs.
 The theme song this year was perfect… “First”.
 They loved raising their arms and shouting “First” each time it came up in the song; and prayerfully those words are forever in their minds and hearts, to seek the Lord first.
 Licia then did an interview, allowing the kids to ask questions of a volunteer.
 This was another important aspect of connecting with the kids.
 Following came a devotional story, often using Veggie Tales.
 Opportunities occasionally came up for the children to gather around and pray for someone.

 The remainder of the morning was divided into 3 sessions, with the kids in appropriate age groups.
 Each group rotated through crafts, creative arts, and games or outside activities.
 Again, the volunteers so beautifully poured into the children.
 From a teenage girl stepping out and teaching the kids how to draw a tree with chalk, to Steve Clark’s hands-on lessons in building wooden planters then planting them with succulents, to the photographers who not only taught the kids but let them use their equipment and created award-winning photos.
 And the ones who showed the kids how to bake (that was a favorite class!), or patiently helped them make crosses with their names on them.

-Daily they worked on practicing for the play, learning the story of Gideon.
+Daily they worked on practicing for the play, learning the story of David and Goliath.
 There were dance classes for the girls; and what a joy it was to see the delight on some of the little girls, who had never experienced that before.
 It seems that an overriding theme in each of these activities is the value it seemed to be giving the children.
 They are so proud of their work, and things that maybe we would take for granted were new experiences for them.
 Fridays were fun days, with movies, popcorn, and outside water games.
 (Messy, but fun!)

 If you are reading this, would you take a moment to pray for the Biola Enrichment Program, and the individual children whose lives have been impacted?
 Also, for next year’s outreach, for those He would draw to this time, for the volunteers, financial provision, supplies, preparation.
 If you sense the Lord putting it on your heart to become involved in any way, please let us know.